Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 ### Bug fix

-* Adds [edge case](https://github.com/microsoft/FeatureManagement-Dotnet/issues/244) for EvaluateAsync call that doesn't use context from FeatureManager.
+* Fixed an edge case for EvaluateAsync call that doesn't use context from FeatureManager. ([#244](https://github.com/microsoft/FeatureManagement-Dotnet/issues/244))

 ## 2.6.0 - June 23, 2023